 Option #3 — If You Don’t Live Near Any Syringe Exchanges, Try Buying Syringes From Pharmacies

 Here in the Volunteer State, pharmacists don’t need prescriptions to sell syringes to customers ages 18 and up.
-However, some pharmacists routinely refuse customers who don’t have prescriptions for insulin syringes, insulin, or other prescription diabetes supplies.
+However, many pharmacists routinely refuse customers who don’t have prescriptions for insulin syringes, insulin, or other prescription diabetes supplies, making it hard to buy syringes in Tennessee.

 If you get turned down, don’t give up!
 We recommend visiting small, mom-and-pop pharmacies.
 In our experience, pharmacists who work for independent pharmacies seem to discriminate against hopeful syringe buyers less often than their big-chain-pharmacy counterparts (e.g., Walgreens, CVS).